Saeeda Iqbal

-Saeeda Iqbal (Urdu: سعیدہ اقبال; born 29 December 1947) is a Pakistani Politician and a Member of Senate of Pakistan.
+Saeeda Iqbal (Urdu: سعیدہ اقبال; born 29 December 1947) is a Pakistani politician and a Member of Senate of Pakistan.

 Political career

-She Belongs to Pakistan Peoples Party, she joined the party in 2002 as the Secretary General of Party's Women Wing of the Islamabad District, later she was elected to the Senate of Pakistan on reserved seat for women from Islamabad area.
+She belongs to Pakistan Peoples Party, she joined the party in 2002 as the Secretary General of Party's Women Wing of the Islamabad District, and later she was elected to the Senate of Pakistan on reserved seat for women from Islamabad area.
 She is the chairperson of senate committee on Defense Production and member Cabinet Secretariat, Information, Broadcasting and National Heritage, Inter-Provincial Coordination and Kashmir Affairs & Gilgit Baltistan.